I’m bisexual, and I’m advocating for the invisible queer communities

 *These figures are as reported in an analysis from the 2015-2017 Centre for Disease Control and Prevention Youth Risk Behaviour Survey.
 Approximately 15,000 American high school students took part in the survey in 2017.

 Photos were provided by Aarti Dubey.

-Part one and two of our “I’m queer, and this is what I stand for” series can be read here and here.
+Part one of our “I’m queer, and this is what I stand for” series can be read here.
 Check in next Thursday to read about how advocacy manifests itself in different forms, and none of them should be seen as less.

 My name is Clara, and you can find me at @clarahow on the Dayre app.
 On my personal account, I write about my thoughts about love, sex and relationships, and my struggles with mental health.